Those are the rules I use for my Chtulhu-esque investigation games. I like BitD, so it's inspired by that system.

 As in other Cthulhu-esque games, there are ways to engage the Mythos as Investigators that do not involve running, hiding, or shooting.
 Some cultists might have access to Magick, and when finding dangerous tomes, the characters might also get access to not only knowledge but also spells.

-Reading tomes requires an Action-roll.
-Most likely, Asses, Endure, and Procure; but others are thinkable depending on the work.
-Maybe the Investigator has to softly whisper charming words so the book opens up to them?
-Afterwards, there should be some kind of Mind-roll with a modifier depending on how bad the tome is.
+Acquiring dangerous knowledge through tomes and the like requires an Action-roll.
+Most likely, Assess, Endure, or Procure; but others are thinkable depending on the work.
+Afterwards, there should be some kind of roll with Mind with a modifier depending on how bad the tome is.
 Knowledge is dangerous.
 Having read the tome should always give a narrative benefit: now the Investigator knows something relevant they didn't before.
-Maybe the weakness of a horror, or maybe a new clue where to go next.
+Maybe the weakness of a horror, or maybe a new clue on where to go next.

 Tomes could include spells.
-I think learning a spell really depends on the spell and the tome.
+I think learning a spell should depend on the spell and the tome.
 If it's a quick chant, maybe the Investigator can learn it just while studying the tome, with no further roll needed, but maybe it's a hidden ritual that has to be uncovered with more rolls.

 Spells that are uncovered can be used (who would have guessed).
 Spells should be handled individually, also.
 There are different axes that can be modified to create an individual spell.